Plant Gift Guide: The Best Plants to Give (and How to Choose the Right One)

 A plant in a plain plastic nursery pot is a functional gift; a plant in a beautiful matching ceramic pot is a thoughtful one.
 Choosing a pot that complements the plant and the recipient's aesthetic shows an extra level of care.
 Terracotta is classic and practical; hand-painted ceramic is personal and unique.

-How to fix it: Choose a pot 1-2 inches wider than the nursery pot, with a drainage hole.
+What to give: Choose a pot 1-2 inches wider than the nursery pot, with a drainage hole.
 The plant can grow into it for a year or two.
 Avoid pots without drainage holes for beginner recipients; they make overwatering much more likely.

 -